charmed-osm/vnfproxy/README.md

 # vnfproxy

+A [Juju](https://jujucharms.com/) charm layer.
+See [how it works](https://jujucharms.com/how-it-works) and the [Getting Started](https://jujucharms.com/docs/stable/developer-getting-started) page for more information about Juju and Charms.

+[OSM](https://osm.etsi.org/) is an [ETSI](http://www.etsi.org/)-hosted project to develop an Open Source NFV Management and Orchestration (MANO) software stack aligned with ETSI NFV.

 ## Overview

-The vnfproxy layer is intended for use by vendors who wish to integrate a VNF with OSM.
-The current release of OSM only supports a lightweight version of Juju charms, which we will refer to as "proxy charms".
+The vnfproxy [layer](https://jujucharms.com/docs/stable/developer-layers) is intended for use by vendors who wish to integrate a VNF with OSM.
+The current release of OSM only supports a lightweight version of Juju charms, which we refer to as VNF Configuration or "proxy" charms.

 This document will describe the steps necessary to create a charm for your VNF.